sonoware/sidescantools/README.md

 # Issues and Planned Features
 The following features are still under development and will be improved in future releases:
-- **Georeferencing** currently uses [gdal v3.11](https://gdal.org/) and `homography` or `polynomial 1` as warping algortihm along with ground control points.
-Usually, homography is more precise but can in some cases produce wavy structures and/or shifts in the data.
-In this case, use `Polynomial` (preserves parallel lines) -- _custom georeferencing to be implemented_
 - **Bottom line detection** sometimes failes, especially when there are a lot of reflections in the water coloumn.
 Therefore a strategy to counter this should be examined.
 - When creating a docker image, add **- conda-forge::sqlite=3.50.0** & **- conda-forge::libsqlite=3.50.0** to the environment.yaml